amitavroy/expense_manager/README.md

 ## Technology used

-Right now, this project uses Laravel + Inertiajs + React starter kit.
+Right now, this project uses
+- Laravel
+- Inertiajs
+- React with Typescript

+This is based on the React starter kit of Laravel.
 Database used for development has been SQLite.
 However, it should run easily on MySQL and even PGSql

 ## Installation